 Full Tummy Tuck

-To address excess skin, muscle laxity and unwanted fatty tissue above and below the belly button, a full tummy tuck is often recommended.
-In this procedure, an incision stretching from hip to hip is made low on the abdomen, in a location that should be hidden under swimwear and underwear.
+To address excess skin, muscle laxity, and unwanted fatty tissue above and below the belly button, a full tummy tuck is often recommended.
+In this procedure, an incision stretching from hip to hip is made low on the abdomen, in a location that can be hidden under swimwear and underwear.
 Dr Milovic can then tighten the underlying muscles and trim excess skin.

 How Is the Tummy Tuck Procedure Performed?